abdurehmanasif/RAG_API/README.md

 2. Open your browser and navigate to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) to access the interactive API documentation (Swagger UI).

-### Uploading Documents
+### Uploading Documents Using Postman

-To upload a document, you can use Postman:
+To upload a document using Postman:

 1. Open Postman and create a new POST request.
 2. Set the URL to `http://127.0.0.1:8000/upload/`.
-3. In the "Body" tab, select "form-data".
+3. Go to the "Body" tab and select "form-data".
 4. Add a key named `file`, set its type to "File", and choose the document you want to upload (PDF, DOCX, or CSV).
-5. Send the request.
+5. Send the request by clicking the "Send" button.

-### Querying the API
+### Querying the API Using Postman

-To query the API, you can use Postman:
+To query the API using Postman:

 1. Create a new POST request in Postman.
 2. Set the URL to `http://127.0.0.1:8000/query/`.
-3. In the "Body" tab, select "raw" and set the format to JSON.
+3. Go to the "Body" tab and select "raw".
+4. Set the format to "JSON".
-4. Add the following JSON body:
+5. Add the following JSON body:

    ```json
    {